How to wear camouflage pattern correctly?

 The final word...

-More than just a trend, camo has today become a classic in the men's wardrobe.
-It comes in the plural, with as many choices in the patterns as in the pieces you can wear.
+More than just a trend, camo has now become a classic in the men's wardrobe.
+It comes in many forms, with as many choices in patterns as in the pieces you can wear.

-It is nevertheless necessary to be careful not to overdo it - like all good things, you might say - at the risk of looking outdated or in bad taste.
+However, you need to be careful not to overuse it - as with any good thing, you might say - at the risk of looking outdated or in bad taste.

-Perhaps start with small touches, before jumping into purchasing a larger, more difficult piece.
+Maybe start with small touches, before you jump into buying a bigger, more difficult piece.

-But know this, I am an activist for camo for all !
-I think everyone has the right to their camo, regardless of their stylistic morals.
-You just need to know how to adopt it .
+But know this, I am an activist for " camo for all " !
+I think that everyone has the right to their camo, regardless of their stylistic preferences.
+You just have to know how to adopt it .

 LEAVE US A COMMENT Style questions, personal points of view, good tips to share?
 We validate your comment and respond to you within a few hours